Bastien Scimone

 Bastien Scimone (born 2 November 1998) is a French professional rugby league footballer who plays as a for Pia XIII Baroudeur in the Super XIII.

-In 2022, he made his debut in the Super League for the Catalans Dragons against the Wigan Warriors.
+In 2022, he made his debut in the Super League for the Catalans Dragons against Wigan Warriors.

 International

 He made his début on 29 April 2023 in the 64-0 defeat to at the Halliwell Jones Stadium.